google/pprof/doc/pprof.md

 tag which a certain value must be associated with using the notation `-tagfocus=tagName=value`.
 Here, the `tagName` must match the tag's name exactly, and the value can be either a regex or a range.
-If one specifies a value like `regex1,regex2`, then samples with a value associated with the given tag name matching either `regex1` or matching `regex2` will match.
+If one specifies a value like `regex1,regex2`, then samples with a tag value (paired with the specified tag name) matching either `regex1` or matching `regex2` will match.

 Here are examples explaining how `tagfocus` can be used: